 |Romford to Great Yarmouth||2h 41m||CrossCountry, Greater Anglia, Tfl|

 |Kings Lynn to Great Yarmouth||2h 25m||Great Northern, Greater Anglia, EMR|

 |Bedford to Great Yarmouth||4h 51m||CrossCountry, Greater Anglia, EMR, Thameslink|

-it's a 19-minute walk from the station to Great Yarmouth beach.
+Great Yarmouth beach is one of the top 5 Norfolk beaches you can reach by train.
+It's a 19-minute walk from the station to Great Yarmouth beach.
 Head out of the station and turn right onto Acle New Road.
 Keep walking down this road and onto Priory Plain, then take a left into St Nicholas Road.
 Keep walking until you see the beach ahead of you.